-A Filter sets conditions to filter a visitor based on his or her attributes or interactions with your site.
-To set conditions in a filter, you set rules to filter visitors based on visitor characteristics and/or navigation traits.
-To further break down visitor data, you can filter based on specific visits and/or page view hits for each visitor.
+A Filter sets conditions to filter a person based on the person’s attributes or interactions with your site, mobile app, or other device type of which you have collected data from.
+To set conditions in a filter, you set rules to filter persons based on person characteristics and/or navigation traits.
+To further breakdown person data, you can filter based on specific visits and/or page view hits, screen taps, menu choices on a set-top box for each person.
+But also filter on attributes that you have ingested from a CRM or loyalty system.
 The Filter Builder provides a simple architecture to build these subsets and apply rules as nested, hierarchical Person, Session, or Event containers.

-The container architecture employed in the Filter Builder defines Person as the outermost container, containing overarching data specific for the visitor across visits and page views.
-A nested Session container lets you set rules to break down the visitor’s data based on sessions, and a nested Event container lets you break down visitor information based on individual page views.
-Each container lets you report across a visitor’s history, interactions broken down by sessions, or break down individual events.
+The container architecture employed in the Filter Builder defines Person as the outermost container.
+The container contains overarching data specific for the person across visits and page views, mobile application screens, or menu screens on a set-top box.
+A nested Session container lets you set rules to break down the person’s data based on sessions, and a nested Event container lets you break down person information based on individual interactions.
+Each container lets you report across a person’s history, interactions broken down by sessions, or break down individual experience events.

-The Person container includes every visit and page view for visitors within a specified time frame.
-A filter at the Person level returns the page that meets the condition plus all other pages viewed by the visitor (and only constrained by defined date ranges).
-As the most broadly-defined container, reports generated at the Person container level will return page views across all visits and lets you generate a multi-visit analysis.
-Consequently, the Person container is the most susceptible to change based on defined date ranges.
+The Person container includes every visit and page view, mobile app screen, set-top box, or console-game interaction for persons within a specified time frame.
+Basically, every experience event that is part of the datasets that you have defined within your Customer Journey Analytics connection.
+A filter at the Person level returns the page views, mobile app, or set-top box screens that meet the condition.
+Plus all other interaction by that same person across online and offline channels (and only constrained by defined date ranges).
+As the most broadly defined container, reports generated at the Person container level returns page views, mobile app screens, and more, across all visits and lets you generate a multi-visit cross-channel analysis.
+Therefore, the Person container is the most susceptible to change based on defined date ranges.

-Person containers can include values based on a visitor’s overall history:
+Person containers can include values based on a person’s overall history:

-The Session container lets you identify page interactions, campaigns, or conversions for a specific session.
-The Session container is the most commonly used container because it captures behaviors for the entire visit session once the rule is met and lets you define which sessions you want to include or exclude in building and applying a filter.
-It can help you answer theses questions:
+The Session container lets you identify page interactions or mobile app interactions, campaigns, or conversions for a specific session.
+The Session container is the most commonly used container because it captures behaviors for the entire visit session once the rule is met.
+The Session container also lets you define which sessions you want to include or exclude in building and applying a filter.
+It can help you answer the following questions:

 Session containers include values based on occurrence per session:

-The Event container defines which page events you would like to include or exclude from a filter.
-It is the most narrow of the containers available to let you identify specific clicks and page view where a condition is true, letting you view a single tracking code, or isolate behavior within a particular section of your site.
+The Event container defines which page, mobile application, or other type of events that you would like to include or exclude from a filter.
+It is the most narrow of the containers available to let you identify specific clicks, page view, taps on button in a mobile app where a condition is true.
+The Event container lets you view a single tracking code, or isolate behavior within a particular area of your mobile app.
 You may also want to pinpoint a specific value when an action occurs, such as the marketing channel when an order was placed.

-Traditional Analytics comes with a lot of out-of-the-box template filters (filters) and calculated metrics.
-Many of them do not apply in CJA, or will have to be renamed or recreated.
-Others will depend on a solution for context-aware variables in CJA.
+Traditional Analytics comes with numerous out-of-the-box templates and calculated metrics.
+Many of them do not apply in Customer Journey Analytics, or have to be renamed or recreated.
+Others depend on a solution for context-aware variables in Customer Journey Analytics.